petros-d/docs/enterprise/install-airgapped.md

     targetPort: 80
 ```

-Note the Docker image in the deployment, ensure this is also accessible from within your environment.
-Save this in a file e.g. `nginx-astronomer-certified.yaml` and apply with `kubectl apply -f nginx-astronomer-certified.yaml`.
+Note the Docker image in the deployment and ensure this is also accessible from within your environment.
+Save this file and apply it to your cluster with `kubectl apply -f nginx-astronomer-certified.yaml`.

 The updates JSON will be accessible by the service name from pods in the Kubernetes cluster via `http://astronomer-certified.astronomer.svc.cluster.local/astronomer-certified.json`.
 To validate if the updates JSON is accessible, exec into a pod after the Nginx service was added, and curl the URL.
 The astro-ui pods are convenient for this because they include `bash` and `curl`: